cloudcreativity/ddd-modules/docs/guide/concepts/modularisation.md

 ## Modular Monolith

-In a modular monolith, we implement each module (i.e. bounded context) as a separate namespace within a `Modules` namespace.
+In a modular monolith, we implement each module (i.e. bounded context or subdomain) as a separate namespace within a `Modules` namespace.
 We follow a consistent structure for each module.
 This provides predictability for developers moving between different modules.

 However, it is also designed so that the module can be _lifted and shifted_ from a modular monolith to a microservice architecture.